Welcome to Funding Priorities

 The medical school's financial aid office keeps students informed of all scholarship and loan opportunities and provides counseling to students on debt management.
 The School of Medicine Scholarship Committee is responsible for making the awards of both need- and merit-based scholarships.
 The committee also works with the School of Medicine Admissions Committee to award the various recruitment scholarships.
 Beginning in 2001, all students were required to complete an online scholarship application to be eligible for an award.

-- In fiscal year 2015, the School of Medicine Office of Financial Aid awarded more than $936,170 in merit and need-based private scholarship support, with an average private scholarship of $5,640.
+- In the academic year 2018, the School of Medicine Office of Financial Aid awarded more than $1.4 million in merit and need-based scholarship support, with an average scholarship of $7,641.

 Click here for links to video segments of medical students sharing how scholarships have impacted their lives and their studies.

-Named scholarships can be created at a minimum endowed level of $25,000.
-Below this amount, donors may direct support to any of the school’s established scholarships or to the Medical Scholars Endowment Fund which is the school’s general endowment for scholarships.
+Named scholarships in the medical school can be created at a minimum endowed level of $50,000.
+Below this amount, donors may direct support to any of the school's established scholarships or to the 1838 Fund which is the school's general endowment for scholarships.
 Endowments are most urgently needed in support of full- and half-tuition scholarships.
-Housed at the MCV Foundation, Scholarship Endowments produce an annual award of about 4 percent to five percent of the fund’s market value.
+Housed at the MCV Foundation, scholarship endowments produce an annual award of about 4-5 percent of the fund's market value.

 This table is based on a payout of five percent.